rtp-gcp/Keras-Philosophy/docs/GithubCodespaces.md

 # Github CodeSpaces Setup

+One concise document to setup vscode in a github codespace.

 ##  github codespaces setup

 These are notes on how to setup a vs code installation using github codespaces for use with